According to LinkedIn (Talent Insights Report), as of Jan 2020, there are 501 individuals in Singapore that have “General Counsel” as their job title.

 - It takes time to get the fundamentals right and build competencies

-- It is critical that counsels today go through enough real situations which requires practical applications of law.
+- It is critical that counsels today go through enough real situations which requires practical applications of the law.
 Learn from those situations regardless of eventualities.
 Head knowledge alone is insufficient

 Focus on Development